NEU-SNS/intl-iot/destination/README.md

 Example: If the graph options specified are `-g LinePlot,BarHPlot -p eth.eth,eth.eth -l ,Country -r ,addrPcktNum`, then the following plots are produced:

-- A line plot with ethernet as both the send and receive protocols.
+- A line plot with Ethernet as both the send and receive protocols.
-- A horizontal bar plot with ethernet as both the send and receive protocols using the country method to map IP addresses to hosts and plotting number of packets.
+- A horizontal bar plot with Ethernet as both the send and receive protocols using the country method to map IP addresses to hosts and plotting number of packets.

 ### Output